PEDSnet/Data_Models_Public/PEDSnet/docs/Pedsnet_CDM_V2_OMOPV5_DRAFT_ETL_Conventions.md

 **APPENDIX**

-**PEDSnet-specific Vocabulary 99 has been supplanted by OMOP-supported Vocabulary 60, which contains all of the additional concept_id codes needed in PEDSnet for PCORnet CDM V1.0**
+**PEDSnet-specific is supported by OMOP-supported Vocabulary id=PCORNet, which contains all of the additional concept_id codes needed in PEDSnet for PCORnet CDM V1.0 and 2.0**

-The INSERT statements that created Vocabulary 99 have been removed from this Appendix based on the current use of Vocabulary 60.

 * * *

 **Elements for future versions**